i-am-deeeep/Rock-Paper-Scissor/README.md

 # gameDev
 1st project
-I'm gonna be making games using html,css and javascript!
+I'm gonna be making games using html,css and javascript